 Your name is Asher Lev in My Name is Asher Lev by Chaim Potok and it gradually becomes apparent you have a gift as an artist, something your tribe of Hasidic Jews frowns upon.
 If you follow where your gift leads, there will be a great personal cost for both you and your family.
 Do you choose pleasing family or following where your difficult gift leads?

 You are the whisky priest in Graham Greene’s The Power and the Glory, on the run from the Mexican government that is trying to eliminate Catholicism.
-Up until this time you have been more comfortable in sitting rooms than proclaiming your faith.
+Up until this time you have been more comfortable in sitting s rooms sipping tea than proclaiming your faith.
 You are asked to hear the confession of a dying man and you suspect it is a trap.
 Do you go?

 You are C.S.
 Lewis in this frame of mind: “You must picture me alone in that room in Magdalen, night after night, feeling, whenever my mind lifted even for a second from my work, the steady, unrelenting approach of Him whom I so earnestly desired not to meet.
 That which I greatly feared had at last come upon me.”
 Do you turn away or stick around and face what is before you? [from Surprised by Joy: The Shape of My Early Life]